yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 ---
 layout: page
-title: How to teach CC review
+title: How to teach the review lesson
 tagline:
 description: Instruction for teachers
 scripture: ""